Garden School Grounds Managers Course -Distance Learning Course

 You will be a different person after you finish this course.
 That's what any good course should do for a graduate.

 - Your awareness and understanding of horticulture will be broader and deeper than it was before.

 - You will be able to identify more plants than you could before.

 - You will be able to better manage gardens, sports grounds, commercial landscapes and a whole lot more.

 - You have possibilities that you had previously not seen, to move your knowledge and career forward

 You may use this learning experience to improve the way you go about a job you are already doing; or it may be a stepping stone to a whole new career or business.

-Some graduates continue to grow their knowledge and skills even further through additional study (perhaps moving onto a diploma or something higher); and others may grow through the work experiences that follows their course.
+Some graduates continue to grow their knowledge and skills even further through additional study (perhaps moving onto something higher); and others may grow through the work experiences that follows their course.